derekpowell/int-theory-vacc/README.md

 To reproduce the manuscript and all analyses, follow the following steps after cloning this repository.

 1. Create a `local/` folder in the repository (at the terminal: `mkdir local`)
-2. Install required packages or install docker and utilize `cogdatasci/rstudio` docker container.
+2. Install required packages or install [Docker](https://www.docker.com/) and utilize `cogdatasci/rstudio` docker container.
 Recommend you run with the following options:
 ```bash
 docker run -d -p 8787:8787 -v "`pwd`":/home/rstudio/working \
  -e PASSWORD=my_password_here cogdatasci/rstudio